open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

     If there are no listeners interested in this activity, the activity above will be null.
-This happens when the final application does not enable OpenTelemetry (or other `ActivityListener`s), or when OpenTelemetry samplers chose not to sample this activity..
-Ensure that all subsequent calls using this activity is protected with a null check.
+This happens when the final application does not enable OpenTelemetry (or other `ActivityListener`s), or when OpenTelemetry samplers chose not to sample this activity.
+Ensure that all subsequent calls using this activity are protected with a null check.

 4. Populate activity with tags following the [OpenTelemetry semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions).
-   It is highly recommended to check `activity.IsAllDataRequested`, before populating any tags which are not readily available. `IsAllDataRequested` is same as [Span.IsRecording](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#isrecording) and will be false when samplers decide to not record the activity, and this can be used to avoid any expensive operation to retrieve tags.
+   It is highly recommended to check `activity.IsAllDataRequested`, before populating any tags which are not readily available. `IsAllDataRequested` is the same as [Span.IsRecording](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#isrecording) and will be false when samplers decide to not record the activity, and this can be used to avoid any expensive operation to retrieve tags.